arsalanses/osrm-coustom/README.md

 - jq: Command-line JSON processor, Make sure you have jq installed on your system. `sudo apt install jq`

 ## Usage Method 1
+1. Open a terminal or command prompt and navigate to the cloned repository directory.

+2. Run the script by executing the following command:
+    ```sh
+    chmod +x run.sh
+    ./run.sh
+    ```
+- Follow the prompts and provide the requested information

+## Usage Method 2

 1. Clone this repository: